 The original plan for the upstairs remodel was to include a walk in closet directly off the bedroom.
 But when we realized that the structural things we would need to change were going to make the whole project cost prohibitive, that idea was scrapped.

 One of the key design changes in the bathroom remodel was the addition of useable storage other than the vanity.
 Prior to the demolition there was a 12” base cabinet and a couple of awkwardly placed towel bars directly behind the shower wall.
 It was useless and unattractive as far as I was concerned.

-The storage solutions you select for your new Dura Supreme kitchen will make the difference between a kitchen that works, and a kitchen that works hard for you every day.
-After you have spent time creating the overall layout, design and color scheme for your new kitchen, the next important step is to carefully consider
+The storage solutions you select for your new kitchen will make the difference between a kitchen that works, and a kitchen that works hard for you every day.
+After you have spent time creating the overall layout, design and color scheme for your new kitchen, the next important step is to carefully consider the storage f